 With a population of just under 14,000 people, Oneonta is a safe, friendly community known for its small-town ambiance and vibrant arts and entertainment scene.

-SUNY Oneonta is a mid-size, four-year, public college that offers a nurturing community where students grow intellectually, thrive socially and live purposefully.
-Nestled in the hills of Central New York, the college’s idyllic setting is ideal for study, adventure and self-discovery.
+SUNY Oneonta is a mid-size, four-year, public university that offers a nurturing community where students grow intellectually, thrive socially and live purposefully.
+Nestled in the hills of Central New York, the university’s idyllic setting is ideal for study, adventure and self-discovery.
 Just “up the hill” from the charming City of Oneonta, our campus blends community and academe to engage, nurture, and inspire.